Senior School Curriculum

-For the past 3 years, all our Grade 8 (LV) and Grade 9 (MV) pupils have participated, during the second term, in a cross-curricular programme, lasting for the best part of a week.
-During this time they have been required to use the skills and knowledge they have acquired in many disciplines to solve, in a creative way, a real-world problem.
+All our Grade 8 (LVs) and Grade 9 (MVs) pupils have participated, in a cross-curricular programme, lasting for the best part of a week.
+During this time, they have been required to use the skills and knowledge they have acquired in many disciplines to solve, in a creative way, a real-world problem.
 By working together in small groups, the team-work skills of the girls have been developed and they have, in addition, been required to master some essential Information Technology skills.
 The tasks have been extremely successful in enhancing the academic experience of each girl and in developing critical skills which will be essential for success in the 21st century.

 In a world where information is doubling in a remarkably short period of time, it is impossible to teach all the knowledge that will be required by future generations.
 It is therefore essential to equip pupils with skills that they will be able to employ throughout their lifetimes.
 To this end, we are in the process of implementing a carefully designed programme which will teach critical and creative thinking skills from Grade 0 to Grade 12.

 Yet another aspect of our strategic plan will enable us, as a community, to develop key partnerships with other communities, to help build the skills of the future generations of our young leaders.
-Our areas of focus will be Mathematics and the Sciences.
+Our areas of focus are Mathematics and the Sciences.
 It is the vision of Roedean to establish departments that will link with both national and international imperatives of Mathematics and Sciences teaching and learning.
-It is our intention to generate skills and excellence, in both Mathematics and the Sciences, involving girls and staff at the school and at carefully selected partner schools.
+It is our intention to generate skills and excellence, in both Mathematics and th e Sciences, involving girls and staff at the school and at carefully selected partner schools.

 - develop critical curriculum resource material